sanderdewit/Intune_localadmin/README.md

 Please review the parameters and entered your own information.
 For the remediation script a log will be written in c:\programdata\scripts\localadmin.log

+FAQ:
+-
+How do I use this information in my security monitoring?
+- Via the Graph API you can query the devicehealth script. https://docs.microsoft.com/en-us/graph/api/intune-devices-devicehealthscript-get?view=graph-rest-beta
+This will allow you to read out the status and link it the other events.